Goncalves95/LusoBites/README.md

 #### Fonts

 The main font used for the body is the elegant Orienta font.
-The logo, painting titles and footer feature the Sigmar font.
+The logo, recipes titles and footer feature the Sigmar font.

 #### Wireframes